 Male pattern baldness first manifests as a receding hairline or the development of a bald patch at the back of the head.
 Over time the hair loss spreads, creating an ever-increasing bald patch like Vince Cable’s.

 The good news for Boris is that his hair loss appears to be in the relatively early stages.
 By seeking early diagnosis and hair loss treatment, the Mayor of London may be able to restore the hair loss before it becomes any more noticeable.
-In doing so, he could further avoid unflattering attacks from political bloggers like Guido Fawkes and bolster his chances of becoming the Prime of Great Britain and Northern Ireland at some point in the future.This entry was posted on Friday, December 20th, 2013 at 1:17 pm and is filed under Hair Loss, Male Hair Loss.
+In doing so, he could further avoid unflattering attacks from political bloggers like Guido Fawkes and bolster his chances of becoming the Prime of Great Britain and Northern Ireland at some point in the future.This entry was filed under Hair Loss, Male Hair Loss.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.